jupiter-project/metis/TECHNICALS.md

 create() and update() are pretty self-explanatory but it has to be indicated that update() works not by modifying the record created by create() but by copying the latest version of that record and updating its values before pushing it to the blockchain.
 This is done because the data in the blockchain cannot be deleted if not set to prunable data, so Gravity retrieves all versions of a record with a specific Id number and sorts from newest to oldest.
 This way we can accurately ‘update’ records and always work with the latest version available. create() creates the first instance of a specific record and pushes it to the Jupiter blockchain.
 The generateId() method is called inside to give the first record instance a unique id number.
 This id number if copied by the update() method which will push all newer versions of the original record.
 Currently, there is no way to delete data.
 Future versions of gravity, however, will provide a way for records to be ‘archived’ when they are no longer needed by the app.
 Edit this file only if you wish to add global model methods or modify existing methods.
-If is recommended, however, that you create new model (let’s say ‘new_model.js’) that works as an extension of _model.js and make your other model files an extension of this one.
+If is recommended, however, that you create new model (let’s say ‘new_model.js’) that works as an extension of _model.mjs and make your other model files an extension of this one.

 Model files and Data validation
 	Model files are files that represent what a single record in your database looks like and what types of data it holds.
-This files are extensions of the _model.js file we covered in the previous section and they connect to the Jupiter blockchain through that file.
+This files are extensions of the _model.mjs file we covered in the previous section and they connect to the Jupiter blockchain through that file.
 Below is a copy of what our user model (which comes in all versions of gravity) file looks like by default in gravity.

-	As you can see, we load our _model.js file at the top.
+	As you can see, we load our _model.mjs file at the top.
 The extends Model part of the code next to the class name makes the file an extension of our main model file.
-The super() method is called to pass data to our _model.js file to set variables for the object.
+The super() method is called to pass data to our _model.mjs file to set variables for the object.
 Every model file needs to assign 4 pieces of data through the super method: model, table, model_params and data.
 Model is simply the name of the model in form of a string; this is done to help customize error messages and other things with the actual name of the model.
 Table represents the name of the table in the database (you app’s address); since all tables of your app are saved in your app address as part of a JSON object, gravity can locate your table by finding the key in the object that matches the string set in the table variable.
 Model_params tells gravity exactly what fields are meant to be saved as part of your record.
 If you try to save an object that has a field not included  in the model_params list, it this field will not be recorded.